Fortune Cookies Demo Page

 The cookie shortcode inserts a cookie on a page.
 There are three optional arguments for the shortcode:

 - idlist: a CSV list of IDs from the database entries.
 This overrides any other filters.
 If you supply a single ID, that entry will be returned every time.
 If you supply a list of IDs, then a single entry will be randomly chosen from that list.

 - type: restricts the choice to a single type.
 Defaults to ‘quote’, and the sample cookies file also uses type ‘aphorism’.

 - again: the value is either ‘yes’ (the default) or ‘no’.
 If the value is ‘yes’, then an Again button will be placed in the cookie.

-This plugin kept generalizing itself as it progressed, so it’s actually a good way to dynamically inject display cards at arbitrary places on a page.
-I’ve defined several types of cookies to start (‘Quote’ and ‘Aphorism’).
+I’ve initially defined two types of cookies (‘Quote’ and ‘Aphorism’), and I built an import mechanism that reads a text file of fortune cookies and stores them in a table in the WordPress database.
 The rendering function that creates the HTML for a given cookie is determined by the type, so you could easily add a new type or change the rendering function for an existing type.